pallavagarwal07/pallavagarwal07.github.io/_posts/2017-06-07-A-month-end-at-Google.md

 week, and my batch was one of the earliest.
 There weren't a ton of interns joining that week.
-However, in U.S. interns have orientation in one of the two biggest offices: Mountain View for all west coast offices, and New York for all east cost offices.
+However, in U.S. interns have orientation in one of the two biggest offices: Mountain View for all west coast offices, and New York for all east coast offices.
 So we had interns from many other offices as well (Waterloo, for instance).

 We had our I-9 documents checked, and proceeded to the orientation room.
 It was a presentation, where they showed us some of the things that we needed to know.